homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 The result of the first parse run is an array, that contains both tracks with all their notes.
-Together with a mapping table that assigns a frequency to each note name I create two arrays, one for each track, that contain lists of frequencies.
+Together with a mapping table that assigns a frequency to each note name, I create two arrays, one for each track, that contain lists of frequencies.
 While doing that, I create a list of used notes.
 The list of actually used notes has a length of 30, an information that will be needed later.